gprMax/gprMax/docs/source/openmp_mpi.rst

 By default the MPI task farm functionality is turned off.
 It can be used with the ``-mpi`` command line option, which specifies the total number of MPI tasks, i.e. master + workers, for the MPI task farm.
 This option is most usefully combined with ``-n`` to allow individual models to be farmed out using a MPI task farm, e.g. to create a B-scan with 60 traces and use MPI to farm out each trace: ``(gprMax)$ python -m gprMax user_models/cylinder_Bscan_2D.in -n 60 -mpi 61``.

+Our default MPI task farm implementation (activated using the ``-mpi`` command line option) makes use of the `MPI spawn mechanism <https://www.open-mpi.org/doc/current/man3/MPI_Comm_spawn.3.php>`_.
+This is sometimes not supported or properly configured on HPC systems.
+There is therefore an alternate MPI task farm implementation that does not use the MPI spawn mechanism, and is activated using the ``--mpi-no-spawn`` command line option.
+See :ref:`examples for usage <hpc_script_examples>`.

 Extra installation steps for MPI task farm usage
 ------------------------------------------------

 The following steps provide guidance on how to install the extra components to allow the MPI task farm functionality with gprMax:

-1. Install a flavour of MPI on your system.
+1. Install MPI on your system.

 Linux/macOS
 ^^^^^^^^^^^